barnabyc/yui-couchdb/README.md

     // The CouchDB database storing these documents
     databaseName: 'canines',

+    // Path to the below `all` view
+    listAllViewPath: 'breeds/all',

     // An `all` design document view to allow querying for a list
     designDocument: {
       breeds: {